A tenancy ends when:

 You must give a copy of the notice to the tenant.
 The notice is considered served that same day.
 If you prefer, a third party can give the copy of the notice.
 You have 2 options.

-- Attach a copy to the front door or other noticeable place of the tenant’s rental unit AND send a copy by mail (ordinary or registered mail) to the address.
+- Attach a copy to the front door or other noticeable place of the tenant’s rental unit and also send a copy by mail (ordinary or registered mail) to the address.
 The notice is considered served 5 full days after the mailing date or;

 - Send a copy by registered mail to the address of the rental unit or to a forwarding address provided by the tenant.
 The notice is considered served 5 full days after mailing.